-- To manage the assets in order to achieve the investment objectives as laid down in the mandate; - To stay within the permitted investment universe and comply with all investment constraints and risk limits agreed; - To monitor and follow risk controlling processes and to provide investment recommendations to address any trigger alert situations; - To inform regularly about the performance and disposition of the mandate assets; - To advise on asset allocation or on specific investments or investment strategies; - To alert to important developments with respect to market, credit and default risks and advise accordingly.
+- To manage the assets in order to achieve the investment objectives as laid down in the mandate. - To stay within the permitted investment universe and comply with all investment constraints and risk limits agreed. - To monitor and follow risk controlling processes and to provide investment recommendations to address any trigger alert situations. - To inform regularly about the performance and disposition of the mandate assets. - To advise on asset allocation or on specific investments or investment strategies. - To alert to important developments with respect to market, credit and default risks and advise accordingly.

 In general, the investment strategy is aimed primarily at covering the expected claims payments with future premiums, coupon payments and maturities.
-Until the last quarter of 2021, the major part of the DKV Belgium asset portfolio (about 80%) was steered under a "buy-and-maintain"-approach and a smaller portion of the assets (about 20%) was steered relatively against a benchmark.
-In the last quarter of 2021, the steering approach was adjusted for DKV Belgium.
-Within the active portfolio, all assets are now managed under a "buy-and-maintain" approach.
-This change of the steering approach relative to "buy & maintain" will give better control over result realization and cause less turnover.
+All assets are managed under a "buy-and-maintain" approach to give better control over result realization and low turnover.